• Skip to primary navigation

 • Add the ground paprika, tomato paste, potatoes, and marjoram and stir well.
 Add some chili paste to taste if you want the dish to be spicier, but that is optional.

-• Add 500 ml/ 2 cups of the chicken stock, stir, cover the pot and let cook on medium-low heat for about 10 minutes or until the potatoes are half cooked.
+• Add 2 cups/ 500 ml of the chicken stock, stir, cover the pot, and let cook on medium-low heat for about 10 minutes or until the potatoes are half cooked.

-• Add the rest of the chicken stock if the liquid cooks down too much, it should not get dry, there should be quite a bit of sauce in the pot.
+• Thicken the stew: Add the rest of the chicken stock if the liquid cooks down too much, it should not get dry; there should be quite a bit of sauce in the pot.
 If the sauce is too thin towards the end of the cooking process, remove the lid from the pot and continue cooking the stew for a few more minutes until the sauce thickens slightly.

 Notes

-Kielbasa, Spanish chorizo (not hot), or andouille would be fine.
-I've already made this potato stew with frankfurters, chorizo, typical German sausages like bratwurst, grilling sausages or other smoked sausages.
+Sausage choice: Kielbasa, Spanish chorizo (not hot), or andouille would be fine.
+I've already made this potato stew with frankfurters, chorizo, and typical German sausages like bratwurst, grilling sausages, or other smoked sausages.

 Nutrition